Section Image

 Parks, trails and a scenic railroad draw locals and visitors

 There are abundant outdoor recreation amenities in and around Frostburg, including nearly 150 acres of city parkland.
 The Parris N. Glendening Recreation Complex has athletic facilities, and East End Park has a playground.
 Frostburg Community Park also has athletic fields and a playground, plus a large community swimming pool and picnic pavilions.
-Jackson says hiking and biking trails weave through Frostburg, including the Great Allegheny Passage, which starts in Pittsburg, merges into the C&O Canal Trail in nearby Cumberland, and then continues to Washington, D.C.
+Jackson says hiking and biking trails weave through Frostburg, including the Great Allegheny Passage, which starts in Pittsburgh, merges into the C&O Canal Trail in nearby Cumberland, and then continues to Washington, D.C.
 “Another huge thing here is the Western Maryland Scenic Railroad,” Jackson says.
 “It’s probably our most popular attraction, drawing in tons of out-of-towners.”

 Main Street has local shopping and dining

-Frostburg has convenient shopping and dining in town, both downtown and in several shopping centers.
+Frostburg offers convenient shopping and dining, both downtown and in several shopping centers.
 “Downtown Frostburg is really just Main Street,” Jackson says.
 “It’s full of your typical local shops, restaurants and bars, many of which have been around for decades.”
 She names Giuseppe’s, an Italian eatery, and Sand Springs Saloon & Steakhouse as the two most popular restaurants in town.
 Frostburg Shopping Center has a Goodwill, Dollar Tree and salons.
 Weis Markets has groceries.
 Fast-food chains and convenience stores with gas stations are also scattered across town.
 Cumberland has a larger selection of big-box stores and national retailers 8 miles away.

 Getting around Allegany County